Kathy BirkettCollaboration between College and local school district helps both adopt best practices

 Collaboration between educators at North Central College and administrators in Indian Prairie School District 204 is helping both institutions adopt best practices to benefit students.

-“We have the kind of relationship where we can just say, ‘I need to pick your brain a little bit,’” says Kathy Birkett, superintendent of Indian Prairie School District 204.
+“We have the kind of relationship where we can just say, ‘I need to pick your brain a little bit,’” says Kathy Birkett, former superintendent of Indian Prairie School District 204.
 “We get together to talk about what's happening in higher education, then we’ll talk about what's happening in pre-K through12 education.”

 Those conversations help both the College and the district forge solutions to ever-changing challenges in education.